LatorreDev/Free-And-open-Software-for-Game-Development/README.md

 ![alt text ](https://github.com/DavidLatorre/Free-And-open-Software-for-Game-Development/blob/master/Assets/Krita.jpeg "krita Screenshot")
 ===

-Krita is a professional and powerful free sotware for illustration, also you can animate in 2D with it
+Krita is a professional and powerful free software for illustration, also you can animate in 2D with it

 *Wolwerine animation with krita*
 [Wolwerine animation](https://www.youtube.com/watch?v=wCeIrwkvP68)